 Table of contents

-33 years old Masonhck357 has only been hacking for 1 year, but has made great strides.
+33 years old Daniel Marte has only been hacking for 1 year, but has already made great strides.
 At the 6 month mark he decided to go full-time.
 He’s mostly active on BugCrowd.

 He hit rock bottom when his job was made redundant.
 This turned out to be a blessing in disguise.
-He began his IT journey, which started in the helpdesk.
+He started his IT journey in the helpdesk.

 During that time he got his comptia and network+ certs.
 This is when he saw STOK’s video, which immediately got him interested in bug bounty.
-He went to DEFCON.
+He decided to attend DEFCON.

 He hasn’t collaborated a lot, but is open to it.
 He would collaborate with anyone, but looks forward to doing so with Nahamsec and Specters.

 When he started his bug bounty journey he didn’t know anything.
 He had no idea what the difference between a GET and a POST request was.
-Or how IPv4 or IPv6 work.
+Or how IPv4 or IPv6 worked.

 He started off on the wrong foot by jumping directly into it and by blindly using tools without a solid foundation.

 Realizing his mistakes he quickly recovered.
-He went deep.
-He started reading the RFC to get a solid foundation of HTTP works.
+This time he went for deep knowledge.
+He started reading the RFC, to get a solid foundation of how HTTP works.
 He began asking the right questions.
 How do headers work?
 What do these cookies mean?
-And he turned to Google for the answers.
+And then he would turn to Google for the answers.